IRS Alert - Protect your personal information against Phishing & Scams

 - Sample of FAX scam

-- Contact the Federal Trade Commission at 1-877-IDTHEFT (438-4338)
+- Are you a victim of Identity Theft?- Contact the Federal Trade Commission at 1-877-IDTHEFT (438-4338)

 - Visit the IRS Identity Theft resource page